UmidMuzrapov/weather2/README.md

 Users can pick any location on the map to generate a weather report as well as charts.

 ## Configuration
 No configuration is needed.
-The link to the live demo: https://umidmuzrapov.github.io/weather2/ The project is published in github pages using github action.
+The project can be published in github pages using github action.
 ```
 name: Deploy to GitHub Pages
 on: